utkuufuk/budget-cli/README.md

  * For `expense` and `income` commands, today's date will be assigned and this month's spreadsheet will be used unless a custom date is specified explicitly as the first argument of transaction parameters.

+ * For `edit`, original date of the transaction is assigned and this month's spreadsheet will be used unless date is specified explicitly.

 ### Transaction Entry
 ``` sh
 # append expense for custom date